DataBase137/chatty/README.md

 # chatty

 a chat app
-made with nextjs, tailwindcss, and prisma
+made with nextjs, tailwindcss, prisma, and pusher

 ## features